TomHarrop/ird-5acc-paper/ms/manuscript.md

 - 387 differentially expressed genes in ***O. indica***.
 - 831 differentially expressed genes in ***O. japonica***

 > **The number of DE genes is lower in species that make more SbN.
-Still secondary branches  How do we discuss this?**
+How do we discuss this?**

-## Transcriptomic patterns can in multispecies experiments can be detected with PCA
+## Transcriptomic patterns in multispecies experiments can be detected with PCA

 In RNAseq experiments that compare (multiple conditions from) multiple species, useful and reliable expression pattern are often layered under various sources of noise or of unreliable information: that noise is a mix of mapping bias and species specific expression values that are unrelated to the conditions of interest.